icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 Software, tools, and platforms intended to aid with public engagement and outreach activities.
 - [bangthetable](https://www.bangthetable.com/) - Provides access to a platform that centralizes community engagement, making it easy to capture, analyze, and report on city-wide engagement through one single platform.
 - [Metroquest](https://metroquest.com/) - Comprehensive community engagement platform, providing surveys, games, and interactive maps to engage the public around planning issues.
 - [PollEverywhere](https://www.polleverywhere.com/) - Provides the ability to generate polls and questions for interactive engagement on multiple platforms.
+- [GeoComment](https://www.viewprogis.com/geocomment) - Allows the City staff, citizens and stakeholders of governance to interact digitally and offer meaningful inputs into the decision-making processes at all stages of project development through a map enabled platform.
 - [NJTPA Engage](https://engage.njtpa.org/) - Database of 300 + public engagement tools, techniques, and software.
 Searchable on multiple levels.
 - [Ushahidi](https://www.ushahidi.com/) - Open-source crowdsourced mapping tool with the aim to empower communities around the world to tackle their own problems by collecting citizen input.
 - [Social Pinpoint](https://www.socialpinpoint.com/) - Social Pinpoint is a proprietary digital public engagement tool that allows users to give feedback and share their inspirations through interactive maps, surveys, participatory budgeting exercises, and idea wall forums.